pelzolga123/Rest-client/README.md

 $ bundle install --without production
 ```

-Then, run the app in terminal:
+Then, run the app in the terminal:
 ```sh
 $ ruby rest-client.rb